blynkkk/blynkkk.github.io/BlynkServer.md

 That's it!
 You won't see any output because all the logging is done within same folder in ```./logs/blynk.log file.```

-+ To enable server auto-restart, find /etc/init.d/rc.local file and add a line:
++ To make server launch automatically every time Raspberry boots up or resets, find /etc/init.d/rc.local file and add a line:

         java -jar /home/pi/server-0.12.0.jar -dataFolder /home/pi/Blynk &

-+ Or in case above approach doesn't work for you, execute
++ Or if this doesn't work for you, execute

         crontab -e